-Android's new copy protection cracked, Google respondsAlex Wagner - Deputy Managing Editor, News Desk
+Android's new copy protection cracked, Google respondsAlex Wagner - Editorial Director of News and Content

 About a month ago, we saw Google implement a new security method to help prevent piracy of Android apps.
 Unfortunately, it looks like users have already found a way to circumvent Google's new system, with some sites even posting instructions on how to do it.
 Google's Tim Bray has responded to the situation on the Android Developers Blog, explaining that the service is still "very young" and that some developers have been using a very simple version of the protection and have neglected to properly obscure their code.
 Bray also said that the Android Market is a safe way for devs to get their products to consumers and that their licensing server makes it even safer.